Skip to content

 Ask about what types of play and exercise your dog or cat will get while boarding.
 For cats, are there cat trees and other things to climb on?
 Is there a window so your cat can look outside?

-How will your dog interact with the other dogs there?
+Other questions to include are: how will your dog interact with the other dogs there?
 Do they separate the dogs by size or personality?
 Will they walk your dog individually if you ask for that?

 4. Ensure They Understand Your Pet's Special Care Requirements

+Ensure the kennel staff understands your pet’s special care requirements, such as following prescription diets and administering medications properly.
 Ask them how they handle medical emergencies.
-Give them your vet’s contact information and make sure they have an established relationship with an emergency veterinary practice.
+Give them your vet’s contact information and ensure they have an established relationship with an emergency veterinary practice.

 FAQs